Pigmice2733/Vision-Tracking/README.md

 challenging in itself.

-  * `test_image.py`: demonstrates grabbing an image from the camera and showing it on the debug window
+  * `test_image.py`: demonstrates grabbing an image from the camera and showing it on the debug window.

   * `test_video.py`: demonstrates getting a video stream into your code as a stream of images that you can process.
 Display live